katcipis/spyglass/README.md

 This is not the same as tests that required some sort of synchronization but instead an sleep was added and "it just works", I really hate that kind of stuff.

+## Storage

+All storage related code (PostgreSQL) is not tested at all, the reason is that I ran out of time :-(.

 ## TODO's